 If creative visions don’t seem impossible at first, then they aren’t good enough visions.”Maria Brito

 When approaching any problem, consider not only the business and technical parameters any solution must have but also the human needs it must meet.
 Delving into these will uncover creative opportunities.
 According to The Art of Innovation authors Tom Kelley and Jonathan Littman, top design company IDEO develops a detailed “problem statement” to define whatever challenge they face, and uses that as the basis for brainstorming solutions.
 Don’t judge while brainstorming ideas; leave evaluation until after you’ve gathered as many ideas as possible.

 Many businesspeople…overlook the possibility that brainstorming can be a skill, an art, more like playing the piano than tying your shoes.Tom Kelley and Jonathan Littman

 Creative solutions don’t often follow a linear trajectory.
 However, cultivating a consistent, daily creative practice makes innovative thinking a habit.
 Model comfort with the unknown for your team members.
 Explore areas of doubt or apprehension for opportunities to better understand the challenge you face.
 Often your intuition will lead you to new approaches.
 Empathy is a vital ingredient for creativity.
 Mickey Mouse is the result of Walt Disney’s empathy toward animals.
 When asking for creative solutions from your team, remember:

 - Teams work best when members feel free to voice their opinions.

 - Managers foster creative teamwork when they keep track of the big picture as well as the relationships and connections between facts.

 - It’s up to leaders to keep pursuing innovative solutions, but also to continuously question if those solutions are the right ones.

-Find more relevant information in one of our most-read columns, and spark new ideas in our related channels:
+Find more relevant information and spark new ideas in our related channels: